dirkjanvw/MoGAAAP/README.md

 | OMA database        | Download `LUCA.h5` from [this list](https://omabrowser.org/oma/current/)                                                                         |

 ## Configuration
-All configuration of the pipeline is done in the `config/config.yaml` file, and samples are registered in the `config/samples.tsv` file.
+By default, all configuration of the pipeline is done in the `config/config.yaml` YAML file, and samples are registered in a TSV file.
+Please see the example `config/example.yaml` and `config/example.tsv` files for an example of how to fill in these files.
-All fields to fill in are well-documented in the provided `config/config.yaml` file and should be self-explanatory.
+All fields to fill in are well-documented in the provided `config/example.yaml` file and should be self-explanatory.

-The `config/samples.tsv` has the following columns to fill in (one row per sample):
+The sample TSV file has the following columns to fill in (one row per sample):

 | Column name   | Description                                                                                                                                                          |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|